 Adult Flea Adult fleas look brown or very dark brown in color, are about 1/8 inch long, wingless, and have three pairs of legs.
 The hind legs are modified for jumping and the other pairs help the flea move easily through the hair of a host.
 What do fleas look like in other life cycle stages?
 The larval stage of the flea looks like a small white worm with a dark head and can be seen moving.
 Flea eggs are small and white.Female fleas lay eggs loosely in the host's hair (usually a cat or dog..or squirrels and wild animals).
 The eggs drop off and hatch into tiny, hairy, worm-like larvae.The larvae are usually found where the animal plays, sleeps, in carpets, and on furniture.
 Larvae pupate and new adults emerge.The new adults immediately seek a host because they must get a blood meal to survive and produce more eggs.

 To know what fleas look like will help you determine if your pet has them and if they are in your home.
-If you see any fleas on dogs, cats, or in the home environment, eliminate them quickly and safely with natural pet supplies and natural pest control for your home and lawn.
+If you see any fleas on dogs, cats, or in the home environment, eliminate them quickly with plant-powered pest control for your home and lawn.